If you want...Start with...Pricing shape

 Short, occasional dictationApple DictationConvenience, because it is already built into macOS

-Daily writing into Mac appsSpeakmacA focused Mac workflow with a low one-time paid path
+Daily local writing into Mac appsSpeakmacA focused private Mac workflow with a low one-time paid path

 Heavy customization and more modesSuperwhisperA broader power-user dictation environment